aptuitiv/theme-arlo/README.md

     1. Go through all of the **Theme Styles** from the Theme Styles tab and update all color references to use the *Color Palette* if matching one.
     1. Update **Typography** under Styles -> Typography to use "Open Sans" for the base font family and "Montserrat" for the heading font family.

-You've now got an instance of Skeleton installed and configured on your new site.
+You've now got an instance of the theme installed and configured on your new site.
 From here you can customize the styles in the *Theme Editor* or make template changes.

 ## Making Changes

-If you want to make changes, all you have to do is run `gulp watch` while making all file changes.
+If you want to make changes, all you have to do is run `npm run watch` while making all file changes.
 They will be deployed automatically.

 ## FTP

-We recommend using [create-ftp-env](https://github.com/aptuitiv/create-ftp-env) for generating the `.env` file automatically.
+We recommend using the [Aptuitiv website-build-tools](https://github.com/aptuitiv/website-build-tools) and the `init` command for generating the `.env` file automatically.

 You can alternatively create a manual `.env` file with the following data instead: